 "I had to do well in flight school, because only by being at the top of the Class could I get my choice of flying fighters, and get to fly F-14s."

-At the height of the Vietnam War, in 1968, the US Navy registered a relatively small 2:1 kill ratio against the North Vietnamese fighters during roughly 360 engagements starting in 1965.
-Although employing much more sophisticated aerial weaponry against the inferior training of the North Vietnamese pilots who were engaging fiercely with the US Navy in the air to air combat.
+Left: At the height of the Vietnam War, in 1968, the US Navy registered a relatively small 2:1 kill ratio against the North Vietnamese fighters during roughly 360 engagements starting in 1965.
+Although employing much more sophisticated aerial weaponry against the inferior training of the North Vietnamese pilots who were engaging fiercely with the US Navy in air-to-air combat.
 This awful reality was brought to light by the famous study officially known as The Report of the Air-to-Air Missile System Capability Review which would later go on to be called the Ault Report.
 The US Navy, according to the report, needed more reliable missiles and adequate training in close-in maneuvering in air combat to give them more advantage in dogfights.
 Top Gun, which was a nickname for the U.S. Navy Strike Fighter Tactics Instructor (SFTI) program, was first established at the Naval Air Station, Miramar, San Diego, as part of the Fighter Squadron VF-121.
 It evolved gradually until it ultimately became the premier training program for aerial combat.
-Alex Hnarakis flew his first deployment with the famous VF-1 Wolfpack when he was chosen, along with his RIO, David 'Possum' Cully to attend the Top Gun.
-The photos above and left, by Charles ‘Heater’ Heatley show Alex flights during his first carrier deployment.
+Alex Hnarakis flew his first deployment with the VF-1 Wolfpack when he and his RIO, David 'Possum' Cully ordered to attend the Top Gun.
+The photos above and left, by Charles 'Heater' Heatley show Alex's flights during his first carrier deployment.
 The three photos below are from the time when Yogi and Possum flew the Top Gun courses in Miramar.
-The first two were taken by Tom Kasser showing both above their Tomcat and after a flight in the famous wall of Migs in one of the school's buildings, showing the graduates Mig kills during the latter stages of Vietnam War.
-Those photos presented in Ehud Yonay article in California Magazine in May 1983, covering the story of 'Yogi' and 'Possum' during Top Gun.
-That article and both the Greek-American pilot and his RIO characters was the reason for the making of the TOP GUN movie some years later.
-The readers will recognize on 'Heater's' photo the famous inverted flight between 'Maverick' F-14 and the enemy 'Mig-28'.
-Guess who flew in that picture!
-You can read more about Alex and Top Gun Movie in the following link: http://www.topgunbio.com/guest-author-yogi-on-top-guns/(Charles ‘Heater’ Heatley, Tom Kasser, US Navy)
+The first two were taken by Tom Kasser showing both above their Tomcat and after a flight in the famous wall of Migs in one of the school's buildings, showing the graduates Mig kills during the latter stages of the Vietnam War.
+Those photos were presented in Ehud Yonay's article in California Magazine in May 1983, covering the story of 'Yogi' and 'Possum' during Top Gun and that story was the reason for the making of the TOP GUN movie some years later.
+The readers will recognize in 'Heater's' photo the famous inverted flight between 'Maverick' F-14 and the enemy 'Mig-28'.
+(Charles ‘Heater’ Heatley, Tom Kasser, US Navy)

 "'Yogi' could snap some G's of the jet like no other.
-My last flight with 'Yogi' was 08 Oct 1990.
+My last flight with 'Yogi' was on Oct.
+8, 1990.
 A Good Man."

-For more details regarding Top Gun and Alex, please read the whole Ehud Yonay article in California Magazine, in the excellent website of Dave 'Bio' Baranek, in the following links: http://www.topgunbio.com/top-guns-by-ehud-yonay/ and http://www.topgunbio.com/guest-author-yogi-on-top-guns/.
-It must be noted that Ehud Yonay article was the inspiration behind the Top Gun movie and 'Yogi' and 'Possum' became an inspiration for 'Maverick' and 'Goose' characters.
+For more details regarding Top Gun and Alex, please read the whole Ehud Yonay article in California Magazine, in the excellent website of Dave 'Bio' Baranek, at the following links: http://www.topgunbio.com/top-guns-by-ehud-yonay/ and http://www.topgunbio.com/guest-author-yogi-on-top-guns/.

-Top: Over the past several years, Alex offered advice and support for the Parachute Team and he will be sorely missed.
+Top Right: Over the past several years, Alex offered advice and support to the Parachute Team and he will be sorely missed.
 In the photo below from his USNA days, Alex is in the middle holding the red helmet, with George Argerake to his right and Mike Kennedy to his left.
-(USNA Parachute Team Alumni & Supporters) Middle: Alex as an LCDR flying with our CO in the back.
-The aircraft is painted in markings of the Air Wing Commander.
+(USNA Parachute Team Alumni & Supporters) Middle Right: Alex as an LCDR flying with our CO in the back.
+The aircraft is painted in the markings of the Air Wing Commander.
 This photo was taken during the build-up of forces before the Desert Storm took place.
-Alex didnt flew operational missions in the Gulf as he was attached to General Horner HQ.
-(Dave Parsons) Bottom: Gypsy low level.
+Alex didn't fly operational missions in the Gulf as he was attached to General Horner HQ.
+(Dave Parsons) Bottom Right: Gypsy low level.
 Once we fenced out of Iraq, we were cleared to rage as low and fast as we wanted to as we transited Saudi Arabia en route to the Red Sea where JFK awaited our return.
 Great way to burn off adrenalin.
 (Dave Parsons)

 After leaving the VF-32 he was posted for a brief service to the VF-43 as adversary instructor, flying the A-4 Skyhawk.
 Again from Dave Parsons recollections: